BYU-ECE-Software/BAIT/Docs/Final Design Package/Campaign Creation Instructions.md

 #### Images
 All images that are referenced in this file can be stored in `/SEPPTIC/sepptic/static`.
 They can be stored in other places, you will just have to add the correct path.

-## Filtering
-Filtering is used to hide locked characters so that users can't see them until they have answered any pertinent intel quizzes.